 6. Request for forgiveness

-Lewicki’s study showed that, first and foremost, for a effective apology one should focus on number 3, “Acknowledgement of Responsibility.”
+While in the best possible scenario, you would use all six elements when saying sorry, some elements are more necessary than others.
+Lewicki’s study showed that, first and foremost, for a effective apology, one should focus on number 3, “Acknowledgement of Responsibility.”

 The second element to include was “Offer of Repair.”
-Often, just apologising isn't enough.
+Often, just apologizing isn't enough.
 By at least proposing to rectify the situation, you are helping your cause.
 “One concern about apologies is that talk is cheap.
-But by saying, ‘I’ll fix what is wrong,’ you’re committing to taking action to undo the damage,” he stated.
+But by saying, ‘I’ll fix what's wrong,’ you’re committing to taking action to undo the damage,” Lewicki continued.

 Rather than construct an apology using these entities, the researchers just told the participants how many of the elements mentioned above the apology contained.
 Half of the participants were told that this incorrectly filed tax return was related to the applicant’s competence, meaning that he was not knowledgeable in all relevant tax codes.
 In other words, an honest mistake.
 The other half of the participants involved were told that the mishap was related to the individual’s integrity: for whatever reason, he knowingly filed the tax return incorrectly.
 Then, using a scale of 1 (not at all) to 5 (very), the subjects were asked to rate how effective, credible, and adequate the apology would be.